 How well a marketing automation platform integrates with the tools across the organisation or from other providers must be counted upon while due-diligence is being done.
-Automating marketing efforts in a silo, isn’t an answer to moving forward on effort, integration is.
-Ensure that integrating marketing automation with rest of the organisation is one of the factors on priority.
+Automating marketing efforts in a silo isn’t an answer to moving forward on effort, integration is.
+Ensure that marketing automation integrations with the rest of the organisation is one of the factors on the priority.

 According to a recent survey, a given marketing team uses 12 different tools on an average, with some using over more than 31 tools end to end.
-A seamless integration of these tools, which are mostly externally sourced is vital.
-And as mentioned, earlier, senior management reporting is an essential component, and for this platforms using open APIs make life easier for the proper deployment.
+Seamless integration of these tools, which are mostly externally sourced is vital.
+And as mentioned, earlier, senior management reporting is an essential component, and for these platforms using open APIs make life easier for the proper deployment.

 This goes without saying.
 Costing is often looked at however looking at ROI (return on Investment) is a far better measure while picking a tool.
 For some features, one may look at customisation, while some can stay basic and pay accordingly.
 If the provider has to pay as you use a model for basic features, then nothing like that.
 So while one can go economical on basic features, reinvesting these savings into customising on features that are vital for the organisation, Think of it like an investment that will pay off.